NGSchoolEU/website/content/ngschool2019/_index.md

 ### Program & speakers

-NGSchool2019 was held on 24-31 Oct in Białobrzegi, Poland.
-We invited ~60 participants (40 students and 20 speakers).
-You can find all details about this edition in Book of abstracts.
-All materials from this edition are available at our github.

 This year we hosted introductory sessions, lectures, workshops and hackathons.
 First two days included introductory sessions covering Linux, programming (R/Python) and statistics, in order to make sure all participants are at the same level and have necessary software and packages installed